Amsterdam/design-system/packages/css/src/components/date-input/README.md

 Helps users enter a date.

-## Guidelines

-- Use the date input component when you’re asking users for a date they’ll already know, or can look up without using a calendar.
-- Do not use the date input component if users are unlikely to know the exact date of the event you’re asking about.

 ## Visual considerations

 This component uses a native date input, which is styled differently in different browsers and operating systems.